Compiled by Jeremy Foster -> mailto:jjfoster [snail] xtra [period] co [period] nz, August 2019.

 Govt Gully Water

-A shortened version for government.
-It is a system or group of people governing an organised community, often a state.
-In the case of its broad associative definition, government normally consists of legislature, executive, and judiciary.
+A shortened version of 'government', a system or group of people governing an organised community, often a state.
+In its broad associative definition, government normally consists of legislature, executive, and judiciary.

 Gravel Gully Water